shubham-saudolla/Lilac-Theme/README.md

 - A coloured highlight for both, the active editor tabs as well as dirty tabs
 - Improved statusbar visibility; the colour of the statusbar indicates whether a workspace or a folder is open or not.

-Lilac was designed to be aesthetically pleasing and caters to the pastel-goth chick within me.
+Lilac was designed to be aesthetically pleasant and caters to the pastel-goth chick within me.

 The theme is also available for the Firefox browser and the Hyper terminal.